goatsofnaxos/VBAcmd/README.md

 © 2017 The Trustees of Columbia University in the City of New York.
 All Rights Reserved.

 VBAcmd is known to run on:
-- Windows 7 Professional, Python 2.7 (WinPython distribution)
+- Windows 7 Professional, WinPython 2.7 distribution
-- Windows 10, Python 2.7 (Anaconda distribution)
+- Windows 10, Anaconda 2.7 distribution

 Instructions:
   - Rename VBAconfig.py.template to VBAconfig.py